deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

   * - spin_systems
     - ``list``
-    - An *optional* list of :ref:`spin_sys_api` objects.
+    - An *optional* list of :ref:`spin_sys_api` instances.

   * - methods
     - ``list``
-    - An *optional* list of :ref:`method_api` objectss.
+    - An *optional* list of :ref:`method_api` instances.

   * - config
     - ``dict`` or :py:class:`~mrsimulator.simulator.config.ConfigSimulator`
-    - An *optional* ConfigSimulator object, or its dictionary representation.
+    - An *optional* ConfigSimulator instance, or its dictionary representation.

 .. cssclass:: table-bordered table-striped centered
 .. _table_sim_config:
-.. list-table:: The attributes of a Simulator object
+.. list-table:: The attributes of the Simulator class
   :widths: 25 10 65
   :header-rows: 1